fordevio/autoCD/docs/CONTRIBUTING.md

 - Make sure the tests pass, and add any new tests as appropriate. ([Testing guidelines](TESTING.md))
 - Submit a pull request to the original repository.

-Before submitting a pull request, make sure that you've executed `make format` and committed the format changes.
+Before submitting a pull request, make sure that you've executed `sudo make format`, `sudo make` and committed the format changes.

 Thanks for your contributions!